 Bright students seldom find prestigious universities in India to study undergraduate or doctorate courses.
 Whatever high-ranked universities we find in India, do not possess enough seats to accommodate all the aspiring students.

-With respect to the fields of engineering, fundamental science or medical studies, only a few Indian universities are there that are recognised by the international ranking system.
+With respect to the fields of engineering, fundamental science, or medical studies, only a few Indian universities are there that are recognized by the international ranking system.
 In the fields of humanities and social science, some Indian universities offer valuable education.
 No such luck to those who want to pursue engineering or medical studies.

-All-India Institute of Medical Science, the Indian Institute of Technology or the Tata Institute of Fundamental Research are some of the internationally recognised prestigious higher studies universities in India.
+All-India Institute of Medical Science, the Indian Institute of Technology, or the Tata Institute of Fundamental Research are some of the internationally recognized prestigious higher studies universities in India.
 However, the number of seats available here is too less to serve a vast pool of bright students.
 A big chunk of students never get admission and are deprived of quality education.

 2. Fewer job opportunities

 A degree from a prestigious foreign university opens up many doors of opportunity.
 Given the cut-throat competition in the Indian job market and a huge population of millennials, there is a saturation point.
 The students who have earned engineering/medical degrees from average institutes, often find it hard to get suitable jobs.
 Many youngsters are forced to pursue different professions.